Rose Garrard: Early life and education

 Rose Garrard was born in Bewdley, Worcestershire, her family moving to Malvern when she was three months old.
-For many years her mother was the proprietor of Collector’s Corner, an antique shop in Malvern.
+For many years, her mother was the proprietor of Collector’s Corner, an antique shop in Malvern.
 Her father who combined life as an artist with a career as a soldier, ran the Middle East College of Art in the Sahara Desert after the Second World War to rehabilitate officers to civilian life, receiving the MBE in 1953.

 Garrard received her foundation qualification for Art & Design from Stourbridge College of Art in 1965.
-Garrard went on to achieve a 1st Class Honours Degree in Sculpture from Birmingham School of Art in 1969 before receiving a Higher Diploma in Sculpture from Chelsea College of Arts in 1970.
-Garrard received a scholarship from the British Council/French Government to attend the Ecole de Beaux Arts, Paris from 1970–1971 where she won the Prix d'Honneur Gold Medal for Sculpture in 1971.
+Garrard went on to achieve a first-class Honours degree in Sculpture from Birmingham School of Art in 1969, before receiving a Higher Diploma in Sculpture from Chelsea College of Arts in 1970.
+Garrard received a scholarship from the British Council/French Government to attend the Ecole de Beaux Arts, Paris, from 1970 to 1971, where she won the Prix d'Honneur Gold Medal for Sculpture in 1971.

 Early artistic career

-Since the late 1960s Garrard's artistic practice has been engaged with ideas concerning gender, identity, status and power, binding together personal experiences and historical references.
-After her Graduate Show 'Boundaries' in 1969 Garrard won the Multiples International Prize, judged by Eduardo Paolozzi at Modern Art Oxford before exhibiting her "especially fascinating" sculptures of translucent perspex shrouded female figures at venues including Serpentine Gallery.
-In 1977 Garrard had her first solo exhibition Incidents in a Garden at Acme Gallery, Covent Garden, which included performance art as well as sculpture and included the artwork 'Monument' featuring a bronze patina of Hitler and Churchill seated having tea.
+Since the late 1960s, Garrard's artistic practice has been engaged with ideas concerning gender, identity, status and power, binding together personal experiences and historical references.
+After her graduate show Boundaries in 1969, Garrard won the Multiples International Prize, judged by Eduardo Paolozzi at Modern Art Oxford before exhibiting her "especially fascinating" sculptures of translucent Perspex-shrouded female figures at venues including Serpentine Gallery.
+In 1977, Garrard had her first solo exhibition, Incidents in a Garden, at Acme Gallery, Covent Garden, which included performance art as well as sculpture and included the artwork "Monument" featuring a bronze patina of Hitler and Churchill seated having tea.

-For the 1983 solo exhibition Frames of Mind at Kettles Yard, Garrard challenged the art historical assumption that women should be contained by the artistic frame (as a model) rather than be seen as creator or artist themselves.
-For Models Triptych, an artwork created for this exhibition Garrard depicts three female artists who were well-known during their lifetimes, but immediately fell into posthumous obscurity, in open frames, intending them to be seen as Pandoras escaping from their boxes.
-In the consequential exploration of "historical reclamation and self recovery", Garrard then took up a three month artist residency in 1984 at Birmingham Museum and Art Gallery in which she examined the virtual absence of women artists and the attribution of anonymous works to male artists in the Museum's historical collection.
+For the 1983 solo exhibition Frames of Mind, at Kettles Yard, Garrard challenged the art historical assumption that women should be contained by the artistic frame (as a model) rather than be seen as creator or artist themselves.
+For "Models Triptych", an artwork created for this exhibition, Garrard depicts three female artists who were well-known during their lifetimes, but immediately fell into posthumous obscurity, in open frames, intending them to be seen as Pandoras escaping from their boxes.
+In the consequential exploration of "historical reclamation and self recovery", Garrard then took up a three-month artist residency in 1984 at Birmingham Museum and Art Gallery, in which she examined the virtual absence of women artists and the attribution of anonymous works to male artists in the Museum's historical collection.